 Your accountability partner is there to help you stay on track, but they will also be invaluable when it comes to helping you grow.
 This is a good time to point out that it’s OK to have more than one accountability partner especially if your business is growing in several different directions.
 (I do.)

 2. You both must have clearly defined written goals.
 You cannot help each other if this piece is missing.
 The purpose of this relationship is to help each other stay on track and to be “accountable” for what you did or did not do.

-If you pick the right person, you will find that you will begin connect at other times during the week either by phone, email or text.
-It’s great to have someone to use as a sounding board when you are stuck, frustrated or just need a swift kick in the butt to get you out of your “funk”.
+If you pick the right person, you will find that you will begin connecting at other times during the week either by phone, email, or text.
+It’s great to have someone to use as a sounding board when you are stuck, frustrated, or just need a swift kick in the butt to get you out of your “funk”.

 Just remember to be respectful of their time.
 It’s a good idea to send them a text or email and say, “Do you have a few minutes to talk”?
 That gives them the opportunity to say yes, in an hour or even I don’t have time today.